Kong/kong/CONTRIBUTING.md

 ## Contributing

-We welcome contributions of all kinds, you do not need to code to be helpful!
+We welcome contributions of all kind, you do not need to code to be helpful!
 All of the following tasks are noble and worthy contributions that you can make without coding: